roytang/blog/content/replies/2013/03/c8no9vq/index.md

 - PlayStationPlus
 ---

-:noooo: I just bought Disgaea 3\n\nLol jk it's fine.
+:noooo: I just bought Disgaea 3

+Lol jk it's fine.
 If it is Disgaea 3 can I get the digital copy and it will read the saves from my physical copy?